top of page

 San Martin SN0115 Variant Review

-San Martin is a Chinese watch company that has a well deserved reputation of making high quality homages and original designs with excelent specs and finishing at a very competitive price point.
+San Martin is a Chinese watch company that has a well deserved reputation of making high quality homages and original designs with excellent specs and finishing at a very competitive price point.
 They do a lot of releases, and sometimes they do something a bit different and it flies under the radar; this is one such watch.
 It is a SN0115, which in itself nothing unusual, but this limited run color palette flew under the radar and I thought It deserved a bit of attention, Long

 Bert Alexander